sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/blaze-destroyer.md

 ## Raging Flames

-[SP: 20][CD: 9s] Knocks enemies in a small AOE in front of the character airborne, dealing 100% ATK of Physical DMG.
+[SP 소모: 20][재사용 대기 시간: 9초] Knocks enemies in a small AOE in front of the character airborne, dealing 100% ATK of Physical DMG.
 Targets explode after a short period of time, dealing 1,888 Fire DMG and igniting other enemies.
 Ignited enemies receive 196 Fire DMG every 0.5s for 4.5s.

 ## Ignition